bigcommerce/dev-docs/docs/api-docs/catalog/currencies/currencies-overview.md

 <a id="supported-and-unsupported-features"></a>

-See the table below for a list of supported and un-supported features.
+See the table below for a list of supported and unsupported features.

 | Supported                                    | Not Supported                                  |
 |----------------------------------------------|------------------------------------------------|